-- A person normally inherits two β globin genes for the production of the β globin protein in haemoglobin. - A person may have the haemoglobin E mutation in one of their two β globin genes.
-This person is referred to as a carrier for haemoglobin E and is generally healthy.
-Doctors may use the term haemoglobin E trait or heterozygous haemoglobin E, but the mean the same thing. - Carriers may be at risk of having a child with haemoglobin E disease if their partner is also a haemoglobin E carrier. - When both β globin genes have the haemoglobin E gene this person is said to have haemoglobin E disease. - > These patients may have a mild anaemia but are generally healthy. - Haemoglobin E can be inherited with other haemoglobin variants or thalassaemia's resulting in severe conditions.
-Examples of other variant haemoglobins/ thalassaemia's to be aware of include: - Haemoglobin S - β thalassaemia - δβ thalassaemia (delta-beta thalassaemia) - > Haemoglobin Lepore
+- A person normally inherits two β globin genes (one from each parent) for the production of the β globin protein in haemoglobin. - A person may have the haemoglobin D mutation in one of their two β globin genes.
+This person is referred to as a carrier for haemoglobin D and is generally healthy.
+Doctors may use the term haemoglobin D trait or heterozygous haemoglobin D, but the mean the same thing. - Carriers may be at risk of having a child with haemoglobin D disease if their partner is also a haemoglobin D carrier. - When both β globin genes have the haemoglobin D gene this person is said to have haemoglobin D disease. - > These patients may have a mild anaemia but are generally healthy. - Haemoglobin D can be inherited with other haemoglobin variants or thalassaemia's resulting in severe conditions.
+Examples of other variant haemoglobins/ thalassaemia's to be aware of include: - ➢ Haemoglobin S - β thalassaemia - Other variants of Haemoglobin D exist, which should be discussed with a haematologist if required.